Bare-root Perennial Plants

-We’ve chosen these varieties not just for beds and borders, but because many can be used in woodland gardens, around trees, and other cool and shady places like we have in Maine.
+We’ve chosen these varieties not just for beds and borders, but also because many can be used in woodland gardens, around trees, and other cool and shady places like we have in Maine.
 Plants that tolerate cool northern summers and perform well in our short summer season are invaluable.

-Prepare your planting spots: Make the holes large enough that the roots are not crowded.
+Planting: Make the holes large enough that the roots are not crowded.
 Add a bit of compost, leaf mold, or a small amount of balanced fertilizer.
 Provide rich well-drained soil high in organic matter to hold moisture.

 Plant to recommended depth and water well.
 Provide about 1" of water per week for a month after planting.